 Since this medicine is given by a healthcare professional in a medical setting, an overdose is unlikely to occur.

-What should I avoid while receiving Orthovisc?
+What should I avoid after receiving Orthovisc?

 For at least 48 hours after your injection: Avoid jogging, strenuous activity, or high-impact sports such as tennis.
 Also avoid weight-bearing activity or standing for longer than 1 hour at a time.

 Get emergency medical help if you have signs of an allergic reaction to Orthovisc: hives; difficult breathing; swelling of your face, lips, tongue, or throat.